National Accreditation Commission

 Maintaining Accreditation Compliance

-During the three year award period, accredited programs are required to submit annual reports.
+During the four-year award period, accredited programs are required to submit annual reports.
 The reports are due on the anniversary date of accreditation.
-Failure to submit an annual report is grounds for withdrawal of accreditation.
+Failure to submit an Annual Report is grounds for withdrawal of accreditation.
 Incomplete or unacceptable annual reports will result in temporary suspension of accreditation until all required information has been received.

 Reporting Changes to the National Accreditation Commission